 - Wet Road Conditions.
 Roads that are wet increase the chances of motor vehicles skidding, which can directly lead to rear-end collisions.

-There is no underestimating the devastating effect of rear-end collisions.
+There is no underestimating the devastating effect of rear-end collisions in Atlanta and the surrounding areas.
 Not only can rear-end collisions result in death, rear-end collisions also have a tendency to result in substantial injuries, which can include the following:

 - Brain Injuries.
 Sometimes rear-end collisions cause vehicle occupants to strike their head against the inside of the motor vehicle which can lead to head and brain injuries.